ddeloy/au-input/README.md

 Any icon available on either the [Font Awesome](http://fontawesome.io) or the [Google Material Design](https://material.io/icons/) Icon libraries can be used.

+It will be the foundation of a more details Component Library.
+Special thanks to: [Angular University](https://angular-university.io/) for excellent course on Building your own Angular Libray
 ### Features:

 - The components have minimum styling and are theme-able